 The average values of seven metrics for 20 fused images which are obtained by existing methods and the proposed fusion method are shown in Table \ref{tab:values}.

-The best values for quality metrics are indicated in bold and the second-best values are indicated in red and italic.
-As we can see, the proposed method which use addition and $l_1$-norm strategies have four best average values (En, Qabf, $FMI_{dct}$, $SSIM_a$) and three second-best values (SCD, $FMI_w$, MS\_SSIM).
+The best values for quality metrics are indicated in \textbf{bold} and the second-best values are indicated in \emph{{blue and italic}}.
+As we can see, the proposed method which adopts addition and $l_1$-norm strategies has five best average values (En, Qabf, SCD, $FMI_{dct}$, $SSIM_a$) and two second-best values ($FMI_w$, MS\_SSIM).

 Our method has best values in $FMI_{dct}$, $SSIM_a$, this denotes that our method preserves more structural information and features.
-The fused images obtained by proposed method are more natural and contain less artificial noise because of the best values of En, Qabf and second-best values of SCD.
+The fused images obtained by proposed method are more natural and contain less artificial noise because of the best values of En, Qabf and SCD.

-With different fusion strategy (addition and $l_1$-norm) are utilized in to our network, our algorithm still has best or second-best values in seven quality metrics.
+With different fusion strategy (addition and $l_1$-norm) utilized in to our network, our algorithm still has best or second-best values in seven quality metrics.
 This means our network is an effective architecture for infrared and visible image fusion task.